 The trouble began in high school.
 I was on drill team for four years - loved it so much.
 If you had told me that I was going to have knee troubles in middle age, I would have scoffed.
 I felt fit and flexible, and young and strong.
 And drill team was my LIFE.

 Here I am perched in a tree.
-If you look veeery closely you can just make out an ace bandage on my left knee.
-I distinctly remember my kneecap subluxing during the finale of a halftime show.
+If you look very closely you can just make out an ace bandage on my left knee.
+I distinctly remember twisting my knee during the finale of a halftime show.
 Did that keep me from climbing a tree?
-No. I either had a lack of common sense or a felt invincible.
-And, no one told me not to.
+No, and no one told me not to.
 My mother, an x-ray tech, took me to get it x-rayed.
 "Normal" said the radiologist.
 In actuality, I had probably torn a medial patellar ligament.
-Too bad MRI was not in widespread use yet.

 In college I injured it the same way, again.
 And it started happening more often.
 Brushing it across something unless it was fully bent could cause it to shift to the outside.
 Eventually, my kneecap was tracking laterally all the time.
 Over time I had damaged the medial ligament so much the lateral one could yank it harder sideways.
 Then in August of 2014 I tore my meniscus and went through a month of searing knee pain before I could see the doc.
 During this time we lost Hubby's sister, bought a car, got the boys ready for school, and sent The Girl back to Waco for her last semester.
 I was too busy to have it slow me down for long.
 But I saw an orthopedist and made plans to get it repaired.